kkaytekin/Supervised-Depth-Estimation-from-Polarized-Images/README.md

 using the Jupyter Notebook `visual_analysis.ipynb` from the `analysis_2d` folder.

 ## 3D Point Cloud

 ### Description
 An exemplary scene used for the point cloud generation here is defined in the `HAMMER_pointcloud/test_files.txt` file.
-It cn be generated for the following test sequences:
+It can be generated for the following test sequences:
  - `scene12_traj2_2`
  - `scene13_traj2_1`
  - `scene14_traj2_1`